Maude C. Davison: Career

 Before Christmas, Davison was injured in a bombing raid and turned command over to Nesbit.
 Between Christmas and New Year's Eve 1941, all the army nurses were evacuated from Manila and sent to Bataan.
 Davison left with the last of the American troops for Corregidor to coordinate the nursing activities in establishing two jungle hospitals, known simply as Hospital #1 and Hospital #2.
 From these field hospitals, the nurses carried out battlefield nursing.
 Simultaneously, she directed nurses in setting up the hospital where the troops on Corregidor had been sent in the Malinta Tunnel.
 The underground hospital had one central hallway that was one-hundred-yards long and eight wards established in lateral corridors.
 In April 1942, as Bataan fell, the nurses, including the Filipino civilians, were evacuated to Corregidor and the tunnel hospital.
 At the end of the month, when it became evident that Corregidor would also fall, an attempt was made to evacuate some of the nurses.
 Davison and Colonel Wibb Cooper, the ranking medical officer, made the selections of who would be evacuated.
 Though Davison later said the twenty evacuees were chosen randomly, the nurses saw through her ruse, noting that those who were ill, wounded or fatigued or might not withstand the pressure of imprisonment were chosen.

 Upon the Allied surrender in May 1942, Davison led her 66 remaining nurses to their captivity at Santo Tomas Internment Camp in Manila.
 They joined 11 United States Navy Nurse Corps personnel under the command of Lieutenant Commander Laura Cobb, who had surrendered to the Japanese the previous January.
 In September, ten of the nurses who had been part of the April evacuation joined them as their aircraft was damaged while refueling en route to Australia and they were captured.
-The nurses came to be known as the Angels of Bataan and were the first and largest group of American military women taken as Prisoners of War (POWs).
+The nurses came to be known as the Angels of Bataan and were the first and largest group of American military women taken as prisoners of war (POWs).
 Known as a strict disciplinarian, she required her nurses to follow her rules and army regulations to the letter, despite the fact that they were in a Japanese-run camp.
-Interned as POWs, she organized the prison camp hospital and continued managing her staff.
-Conditions in the camp caused the death of 390 of the 3,785 inmates, but none of the nurses were among the dead.
+She also organized the prison camp hospital and continued managing her staff.
+Conditions in the camp caused the death of 390 of the 3,785 captives, but none of the nurses were among the dead.